vsillan/game-server-programming-course/presentations/intro.md

 - Complexity: Why debugging is hard: a lot of edge cases, latency and jitter can vary considerably, needs more than one client, usually needs special tools
 - Complexity: Some estimate that it can take 3-4 times as much effort to build online vs local game
 - Real time games need to have a lot of users online at all times since they are the content of the game

 ---

-### I'm a client programmer / artist / designer / insert-a-role-here - **Why should I care** about server programming?

-To understand <!-- .element: class="fragment" -->

-- the limitations <!-- .element: class="fragment" -->
-- the possibilities <!-- .element: class="fragment" -->
-- the cost <!-- .element: class="fragment" -->
-- the requirements <!-- .element: class="fragment" -->

----